D8-X/d8x-cli/README_CONFIG.md

 <details>
   <summary>live.config.json</summary>
-  No edits required.
-If you run your own price-service, you can replace priceServiceWSEndpoint by that address.
+  Consider running your own Hermes price service to reliably stream prices: [details](https://docs.pyth.network/documentation/pythnet-price-feeds/hermes).
+  The service endpoint will have to be added to the configuration file as an entry for the variable priceServiceWSEndpoint.
   The 'id' and 'idVaa' entries correspond to the asset id's and idVaa between mainnet and testnet differ.
 </details>